-Born on 7 May 1966 in Rome to the Mexican-American actor Anthony Quinn and his second wife, costume designer Iolanda Addolori, Lorenzo Quinn had a childhood split between Italy and the United States of America.
-His father had a profound influence on him, both in terms of living in the limelight of the film world and with respect to Anthony’s early work in painting and architecture.
+Born on 7th May 1966 in Rome to the Oscar Award winning Mexican American actor Anthony Quinn and his second wife, costume designer Iolanda Addolori, Quinn’s childhood was split between Italy and the United States.
+His father had a profound influence on him, both in terms of living in the limelight of the film world and with respect to Anthony’s early work in painting and sculpting architecture.

-Lorenzo Quinn studied at the American Academy of Fine Arts in New York, planning to be a Surrealist painter.
-However, at 21 he decided that his future lay in sculpture, which could better accommodate his energy and originality.
-He vividly recalls the moment in 1989 when he felt that he had created his first genuine work of art: ‘I had made a torso from Michelangelo’s drawing of Adam… an artisan’s job ….
-I had an idea and began chiselling away, and Eve came out of Adam’s body….
-It had started as a purely academic exercise, yet it had become an artwork.’
+Quinn graduated from New York University in ‘88 and studied at the American Academy of Fine Arts in New York.
+He vividly recalls the moment in 1989 when he felt that he had created his first genuine work of art: ‘I had made a torso from Michelangelo’s drawing of Adam… an artisan’s job … I had an idea and began chiselling away, and Eve came out of Adam’s body… It had started as a purely academic exercise, yet it had become an artwork.’

 In 1988 Quinn married Giovanna Cicutto, and on the birth of the first of their three sons they decided to leave New York – a place that ‘hardens your human values’ – and settle in Spain.
-‘We chose Spain for its Latin character, its fervour … the way it values people and family, and for its great artistic trajectory’, he comments.
+‘We chose Spain for its Latin character, its fervour and values of people and family, and for its great artistic trajectory’, he explains.

-In his twenties Quinn had a brief acting career, including playing alongside his father in Stradivari (1989) and an acclaimed performance as Salvador Dalí.
-However, he did not enjoy working in the profession and decided to concentrate purely on sculpture.
+In his twenties Quinn enjoyed a brief acting career, including playing alongside his father in Stradivari (1989), and also giving an acclaimed performance as Salvador Dalí.
+However, he did not enjoy working in the acting profession and decided to concentrate purely on sculpture.

-Quinn’s work appears in many private collections throughout the world and has been exhibited internationally during the past 20 years.
-Among his commissions is The Tree of Life, produced for the United Nations and issued by the organisation as a stamp in 1993.
-The following year the Vatican engaged him to sculpt the likeness of St Anthony for the Basilica del Santo in Padua, in commemoration of the 800th anniversary of the saint’s birth; the sculpture was blessed by the pope in St Peter’s Square, Rome, in front of a crowd of 35,000.
+Quinn’s work appears in many private collections throughout the world and has been exhibited internationally throughout the past two decades.
+The Vatican engaged him to sculpt a likeness of St Anthony for the Basilica del Santo in Padua, in commemoration of the 800th anniversary of the saint’s birth.

-In November 2005 one of Quinn’s largest public sculptures, Rise Through Education, was installed at ASPIRE, the Academy of Sports Excellence, in Doha, commissioned by the state of Qatar.
+In November 2005 one of Quinn’s largest public sculptures, Rise Through Education, was installed at Aspire Academy in Doha, commissioned by the state of Qatar.
 Weighing an impressive 8 tonnes, this monument shows a pair of adult hands placing the world in a child’s hand, the arms forming a circle above an open book.
-The artist’s commentary on the piece states: ‘A child is the most precious asset our future has.
-Our obligation is their guidance….
-It is only through education and knowledge that a person may master his life.’
-Quinn created a second sculpture for the interior of the academy to depict striving for excellence; Reaching for Gold is a pyramid of seven arms emerging from a base of sand, the hands straining towards a medal.

 In 2008 Evolution, a major exhibition of Quinn’s output, was chosen to inaugurate the new premises of Halcyon Gallery in Mayfair, London, and the gallery published an important book on his work.
 Many of the sculptures in Evolution featured the symbol that has become synonymous with Quinn: the human hand.

 Equilibrium, an exhibition of Quinn’s monumental sculptures, followed in November 2009, coinciding with the installation of Give and Take III in Berkeley Square for six months.
-Included in the show were several important new sculptures, including What Came First? – male and female forms lying in egg-shaped hemispheres – and Home Sweet Home – a marble woman cocooned in barbed wire.
 The exhibition title reflects Quinn’s belief: ‘It is essential to find a balance in life.
 Many times that balance is achieved with the help of the people who surround us and hold us firmly to the ground, and without whom we would float into perdition.’

-In spring 2011, Quinn was invited to participate in the first ever summer exhibition of outdoor sculpture in Rome.
-Planned as Rome’s Biennale di Scultura but subsequently renamed Rassegna Internazionale di Scultura di Roma, it featured a range of significant contemporary and historic artists.
+In spring 2011, Quinn was invited to participate in the first ever summer exhibition of outdoor sculpture in Rome at the Rassegna Internazionale di Scultura di Roma, it featured a range of significant contemporary and historic artists.
 At the Casina Valadier in the Villa Borghese Park he exhibited La Dolce Vita, a piece representing the joie de vivre of that period and a ‘sense of total abandonment to the child within’.
 That summer he was also selected as the exhibiting artist for the Italian Pavilion at the Venice Biennale.
 His powerful and provocative anti-war installation This is Not a Game was positioned across two different sites with a commentary that observed, ‘Leaders of the world use their armies as if they were some private little toy they can commandeer and destroy as a careless kid would’.

-The high esteem in which Quinn is held is borne out by his invitation to exhibit Hand of God and Leap of Faith at the Winter Palace in the State Hermitage, St Petersburg, to coincide with the 2011 international White Nights arts festival.
+Quinn was invited to exhibit Hand of God and Leap of Faith in the highly significant Hermitage 20/21 project at the Winter Palace in the State Hermitage, St Petersburg, to coincide with the 2011 international White Nights arts festival.
 Displayed alongside works by Henry Moore, Quinn’s sculptures reflect his creative approach to the passage of time: ‘The past is set in stone, the present is carving itself in wood, and the future is an empty goblet to fill with dreams’.

 Quinn’s spring 2012 retrospective at Harrods in London – his first solo exhibition at this world-famed location – presented pieces from the ‘Love’ series, photographic aluminium wall panels and a film exploring his work.
 One of the highlights of the show was the double sculpture Perfect Relationship (2011): a pair of graceful bronze hands rising from two nautilus fossils, shells that spiral in the proportions of the golden ratio and here symbolise the perfection of soul mates in love.
 Another prestigious London opportunity was the installation of La Dolce Vita in Park Lane at the end of September 2012.

 Full Circle (2013), Quinn’s fifth solo exhibition at Halcyon Gallery, London, marked a pivotal moment in the artist’s career.
-Displaying new works interspersed with older and more familiar pieces, the show represented the artist’s experimentation with new materials and themes highlighting his creative development over the last decade.
-Following the exhibition on New Bond Street which ran the length of the summer, Full Circle was then showcased at Halcyon Gallery, Harrods towards the end of 2013.
+Following the exhibition on New Bond Street, which ran the length of the summer, Full Circle was showcased at Halcyon Gallery in Harrods towards the end of 2013.

-Throughout 2013 and 2014, Quinn exhibited at a number of important international art fairs including Art Monaco ’13; Art Palm Beach; Miami International Art Fair; PINTA, London; SCOPE, New York and Art Toronto, Canada.
-During this period the artist was also awarded several public placements, including the installation of new works Tight Rope II and The Four Loves (alongside The Force of Nature II), on the island of Ibiza in 2013.
-In December 2014, Quinn returned to Park Lane to unveil Harmony, his unique interpretation of the traditional Yin and Yang symbol.
-Displayed in the UK for the first time, the monumental piece measures 3m in height, and is cast in polished aluminum and stainless steel.
+During 2013 and 2014, Quinn exhibited at important international art fairs including Art Monaco ’13; Art Palm Beach; Miami International Art Fair; PINTA, London; SCOPE, New York; and Art Toronto, Canada.
+During this period he was awarded several public placements, including installation in 2013 of new works Tight Rope II and The Four Loves (alongside The Force of Nature II), on the island of Ibiza.

-Art historian and curator Consuelo Císcar Casabán describes Quinn’s work as ‘profound, spiritual and existential because it deals with the passions we experience as humans and the questions we pose in the silence about ultimate truth …. these are sculptures based on great myths, referring to the broad themes that recur in our civilisation and cut across distinctions of culture and time.’
+Císcar Casabán describes Quinn’s work as ‘profound, spiritual and existential because it deals with the passions we experience as humans and the questions we pose in the silence about ultimate truth … these are sculptures based on great myths, referring to the broad themes that recur in our civilisation and cut across distinctions of culture and time.’